 Pubmission [Updated on July 14, 2010]

-Using this service, writers can upload sample chapters.
+Using this online service of Hoelscher Creative, LLC, writers can upload sample chapters.
 Publishers and agents pay a fee to search the manuscripts.
 Writers also pay a fee each time they use the site to submit their work to the publishers that appear to be the best matches for their manuscripts.

 Readership [Updated on January 28, 2015]